 John A. Kvale CFA, CFP

-Q1 2023 J.K.
-Financial, Inc. Newsletter … Estate Tax Law change Heads Up ….
-Higher Rates for Longer from Stubborn Lagging CPI Inputs … Personal Reflection … By John Kvale CFA, CFP …
+Q2 2023 J.K.
+Financial, Inc. Newsletter … Tax Reminders – Still time for 2022 Savings … M2 Pilot Advanced Analysis Series Review … By John Kvale CFA, CFP …

-Welcome to our Video and Audio Podcast Review of our Q1 2023 Newsletter.
+Welcome to our Video and Audio Podcast Review of our Q2 2023 Newsletter.
 For those on the road or just unable to grab the time to read, our podcast type review gives you the behind the scenes insight to our thoughts, observations and deep views of the entire Newsletter.

 Click the Download button below, for a direct link to an electronic version (an early peek-good ole fashion paper versions are on their way to you shortly) and here for our Newsletter page